gd-programming/gd.docs/docs/topics/localfiles_encrypt_decrypt.md

 # Game Files - Encryption and Decryption

-Although Geometry Dash's install path is usually inside the user's `steamapps/common` folder(if the game was bought from Steam) the game will actually store all relevant user data inside the `AppData/Local/` directory, in which a new folder will be created under the name of `GeometryDash`.
-This folder cotains all custom songs that the user has downloaded but it also contains 2 important files which are *"CCGameManager.dat"* and *"CCLocalLevels.dat"*; the first one contains all the information regarding the player's in-game stats and preferences while the latter contains the data for the game's main levels
+Although Geometry Dash's install path is usually inside the user's `steamapps/common` folder (if the game was bought from Steam) the game will actually store all relevant user data inside the `AppData/Local/` directory, in which a new folder will be created under the name of `GeometryDash`.
+This folder contains all custom songs that the user has downloaded but it also contains 2 important files, which are *"CCGameManager.dat"* and *"CCLocalLevels.dat"*; the first one contains all the information regarding the player's in-game stats and preferences while the latter contains the data for the game's main levels.

 However when these files are written to the disk they are encrypted and have to be decrypted before they can be read or modified.
 Both files share the same process for decryption and encryption